 Fashion Mirage | HKFDA

 Fashion Mirage is a catwalk show held by Hong Kong Fashion Designers Association (HKFDA) in 2016, gathering the best works from 50 Hong Kong fashion designers.
-Inspired by local cultures as well as the collection of designer outfits, three themes, namely Zentype, Electrified Fog and Colour Flutter, in the show featured the city’s most signifying typographic styles.
+Inspired by local cultures as well as the collection of designer outfits, five themes, namely Zentype, Cosmopolis, Electrified Fog, Colour Flutter and Urban Glow, in the show featured the city’s most significant lifestyle, aesthetics and values.

 The first scene is Zentype, originated from the word Zen (禪).
 Buddism is one of the most important religions in Hong Kong, similar to other cities in China.
 Its influence is omnipresent across the city, often seen in forms of literature, calligraphy, architecture, paintings and everyday dialogue.
 With the aid of these elements, we presented 6 Chinese characters, including “心” (heart), “幻” (illusion), “法” (dhara), “緣” (destiny) and “空” (emptiness) to highlight significant concepts from the religion.
 In these typographic designs, we seek the materialistic evolution and succession of Buddhism throughout the long history of the city, as well as the interaction between the local culture and its philosophy.

 Despite its peoples’ traditional Chinese religious values, Hong Kong is essentially a modern and international city for its colonial history.
 The second scene Cosmopolis presents the views of a skyscraper city from up in the air, touring the audience across the magnificent virtual city.
 Buildings in Hong Kong have been constructed even taller in the past decades because of land shortage, which, however, turn its landscapes into exclusive sceneries.
 This part is a miniature simulation of the spectacular view, providing a city background for urban streetwear on the catwalk stage.